logzio/logz-docs/_source/logzio_collections/_log-sources/zipkin.md

 ##### Check Logz.io for your traces

-Give your traces some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your traces some time to get from your system to ours, and then open your Zipkin UI.

-If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).

 </div>